Ken Chow Wing Kan: British Hong Kong

 After the reunification, Chow was re-elected for many terms in Yuen Long District Council.
-He won again in the Tin Shui Constituency with a 84% vote in the 1999 Hong Kong local elections.
+He won again in the Tin Shui Constituency with an 84% vote in the 1999 Hong Kong local elections.
 Although the constituencies in the 2003 Hong Kong local elections changed, the original Shui Wah constituency merged with the 1999 Tin Wah Village to form the Shui Wah constituency, but Chow did not challenge his opponent in this election, and was automatically re-elected as a member of the Hong Kong Progressive Alliance.
 After Tang Siu-tong retired, Chow, who worked well in the region, was favored by Lau wong-fat and invited by Lau to join the Liberal Party.
 In 2004, he became Lau ’s manager and became a representative of the rural and institutional factions in Yuen Long.

-After joining the Liberal Party in 2004, Chow Wing Kan continued to work in the district of Tin Shui Wai, and was re-elected in the Shui Wah Constituency with a 81% vote in the 2007 Hong Kong local elections.
+After joining the Liberal Party in 2004, Chow Wing Kan continued to work in the district of Tin Shui Wai, and was re-elected in the Shui Wah Constituency with an 81% vote in the 2007 Hong Kong local elections.
 In the 2008 Hong Kong Legislative election, he was nominated by the Liberal Party for the New Territories West Constituency.
 He joined the list of Selina Chow who has been a member of the legislature since 1981, and she was behind her to help her re-elect.
 However, because the Liberal Party did not support Hong Kong Basic Law Article 23 to offend the Hong Kong Liaison Office, he and other members of the rural party voted with other formed political parties, and he also joined the Liberal Party member Lau Wong-fat on the election day for the Democratic Alliance for the Betterment and Progress of Hong Kong Entering the league to solicit votes, Serena Chow failed to be re-elected, and Chow Wing Kan also failed to be elected.
 The Liberal Party's defeat triggered Chow Liang Shuk-yee's resignation as vice chairman and a large-scale withdrawal from the party.
 After joining the party, Lau joined the Business and Professionals Alliance and invited Chow Wing Kan to join, but Chow refused.

 Although Chow Wing Kan still maintains a good relationship with Lau Wong-fat in private, Chow remains in the Liberal Party and is no longer a political ally of Lau.
 In the 2011 Hong Kong local elections, Chow faced challenges from the Civic Party Lau Koon-Hang and the institutional independent Ko Chun-Kit in the Shui Wah constituency.
 In the end, Chow was re-elected with more than half of the votes.
 However, in the 2012 Hong Kong Legislative election, the Liberal Party did not nominate Chow to be elected.
 Instead, he fully supported James Tien’s return to the Legislative Council in the New Territories East constituency.